Bupitsa-ai/First-Agent-debloat/knowledge/adr/ADR-2-llm-tiering.md

    exposing internal tools as remote MCP services, etc. — all v0.2 work, gated by a follow-up ADR.

-4. ADR-7 inherits the convention.
+4. **Inner-loop ADR** inherits the convention.
 ADR-7's tool-registry contract uses this request/response shape (§2 ToolSpec / ToolResult).
    The ADR-7 author MAY add fields (e.g. an id for streaming tool-calls, a metadata block) but MUST NOT change the existing two fields (name, params for request; result, error for response) without a separate amendment to this ADR-2.
 Tool errors match JSON-RPC error semantics, carrying a string message and a code field that operates in a dual-mode approach:
    ADR-7 agents internally produce and consume the code as ergonomic domain-specific strings (str, e.g., "invalid_params", "sandbox_deny", "no_unique_match"), while the JSON-RPC wire format requires standard integers (int).
    To preserve wire compatibility while improving agent-facing error handling, implementations MUST map between these str and int representations at the transport boundary.

 5. **`tool_protocol` field semantics extended.** The existing `tool_protocol: native | prompt-only` field per role